abelljs/abell/README.md

 #### Loops in Abell

-Abell internally uses [Mustache](https://github.com/janl/mustache.js) for rendering.
-Thus everything that can done in Mustache is possible in .abell files as well.
+Starting from v0.2.0, Abell uses [abell-renderer](https://github.com/abelljs/abell-renderer) for rendering.

+You can use JavaScript methods within `{{` and `}}` so to loop through an object and generate HTML, you can use `.map()` method from JavaScript.

+*Note: The JavaScript you write inside {{ and }} compiles on build time and runs in NodeJS context so you cannot use frontend JavaScript methods from DOM*

 ##### Example 1
 Let's say we have this object in variable `$contentList`